Sherlock & Co.

 Sherlock & Co. is a British audio drama podcast that reimagines Sir Arthur Conan Doyle’s Sherlock Holmes stories in a modern setting, presented through the perspective of Dr. John Watson.
 The podcast follows Watson, portrayed as a true crime podcaster and former British Army doctor, as he recounts his adventures with the brilliant detective Sherlock Holmes.
 Sherlock & Co. was created by Joel Emery, directed by Adam Jarrell, and features Paul Waggott as Dr. John Watson, Harry Attwell as Sherlock Holmes, and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.

-The series was created by Holy Smokes Audio in partnership with Goalhanger Podcasts — who originally commissioned the show — and launched in October 2023, with episodes released weekly.
+The series was created by Holy Smokes Audio in partnership with Goalhanger Podcasts—who originally commissioned the show—and launched in October 2023, with episodes released weekly.
 It is the first fictional Goalhanger Podcast.

 Format

 Each episode is narrated by Dr. John Watson, who edits and narrates the true-crime podcast, echoing his role in the original stories as the chronicler of Holmes’ cases.
-Watson talks directly to the "listeners," as he takes his audio recorder on missions.
+Watson talks directly to the "listeners", as he takes his audio recorder on missions.
 The format provides a firsthand account of the mysteries, presenting the stories as lived through experiences, including references to modern politics and events.

+Each episode is an adaptation of Doyle's novels and short stories, using the original titles, reimagined to fit a contemporary context and expanded to explore the personal lives of Holmes and his friends.
+However, the adventures do not occur in the same order as the original canon, with many previously disconnected stories being tied together to form new overarching narratives.